-Mounted on the Apron, adjacent to the Auto Feed Lever, is the Thread Dial Indicator, shown in Fig. 16.
-This is permanently connected to the leadscrew and, as the leadscrew turns, the 'dial' spins.
-Eight radial marks are etched on the dial and these are used to determine the exact position of the leadscrew thread in relation to the saddle.
+Mounted on the Apron, adjacent to the Auto Feed lever, is the Thread Dial indicator, shown in Fig. 15.
+This is permanently connected to the lead screw and, as the lead screw turns, the 'dial' spins.
+Eight radial marks are etched on the dial and these are used to determine the exact position of the lead screw thread in relation to the saddle.

 The numbers in the 'SCALE' column refer to the numbers on the radial lines on the Indicator Dial.
-Therefore, if a 20TPI thread is to be cut for example, the marks 1, 3, 5 or 7 may be used.
-You should now proceed as follows:
+Therefore, if a 20TPI thread is to be cut for example the marks 1, 3, 5 or 7 may be used.
+You should proceed as follows:

 1. Observe the spinning Dial.
-Concentrate on one of the numbered marks etched on the dial which corresponds to the scale number given in the Indicator Table.
-(In the example, this could be 1, 3, 5 or 7).
-As your line passes the mark on the body of the dial indicator, engage the auto lever sharply and thread cutting will commence.
+Concentrate on one of the numbered marks etched in the dial which corresponds to the scale number given in the Indicator Table.
+(In our example, this could be 1, 3, 5 or 7) As your line passes the mark on the body of the dial indicator, engage the auto lever sharply and thread cutting will commence.
 2. As the tool approaches the end of the desired thread, DISENGAGE THE AUTO FEED LEVER.
 Do not switch the machine OFF.
 3. Retract the tool, using the cross-slide feed handle, noting the exact position on the scale and the exact number of turns.
-Wind the saddle back to the beginning and reset the tool by winding IN the cross-slide the exact number of turns previously wound OUT and then continue to wind IN to the desired depth of cut 4.
-With the machine still running, observe the dial indicator and as the same numbered line, passes the mark on the body, engage the auto feed lever once again.
+Crank the saddle back to the beginning and reset the tool by cranking IN the cross - slide the exact number of turns previously wound OUT and then continue to crank IN to the desired depth of cut.

+4. With the machine still running, observe the dial indicator and, as the same numbered line, passes the mark on the body, engage the auto feed lever once again.
 Proceed in this manner until the thread is completed.

-Engaging the auto feed lever as your predetermined line on the dial passes the mark on the body ensures the half nuts of the auto IMPERIAL feed mechanism engage in the same thread on the leadscrew each time, thereby ensuring the cutting tool is in the same place for each pass which in turn produces a per feet thread.
+Engaging the auto feed lever as your predetermined line on the dial passes the mark on the body ensures the half nuts of the auto feed mechanism engage in the same place for each pass, which in turn produces a perfect thread.